jnels13/Screening-Childrens-Writing-Level-With-NLP/README.md

 <img src="https://github.com/jnels13/Screening-Childrens-Writing-Level-With-NLP/blob/main/Source%20Images/F1_Scores.png">

-The best-performing model was XGBoost using TF-IDF weights, and it clearly improved in performance as corpus size increased.
-It can correctly classify texts roughly twice as good as the baseline, with an accuracy of 62.069 and an F1 score of 60.433.
-Presumably, the accuracy/F1 will increase (at least to some degree) as the corpus size increases.
+The best-performing model was the Random Forest using TF-IDF weights (63.218% accuracy, 58.674 F1 score), and it clearly improved in performance as corpus size increased.
+It can correctly classify texts roughly twice as good as the baseline (32.184% accuracy).
+The best Word2vec model was XGBoost, with 50.575% accuracy and a 50.282 F1 score.

 Texts may be pasted directly into the notebook, though this will soon be transferred to a stand-alone app.
 Further work includes updating the corpus size as additional texts become available, and deploying to a stand-alone app.
 The source data should also be checked for potential bias in its origin, and thus, in its application; that goes beyond the scope of this initial developed model.

 ### Further Reading

 I found the paper linked below while searching for a "ready made" data set.
-It asks the same question as I do, though the dataset was not obtainable (the English source material was no longer available at the referenced web site).
-The English data appears also to be sourced from a variety of English-speaking countries outside of the U.S.; my model may differ as it appears that the source texts are primarily from the United States.  https://github.com/sgjimenezv/children_age_narrative_dataset/blob/master/PAPER_CICLING_2014_Moreno_Jimenez_Baquero_pre-print.pdf
+It generally asks the same question as I do, though the dataset was not obtainable (the English source material was no longer available at the referenced web site).
+The English data appears also to be sourced from a variety of English-speaking countries outside of the U.S. and the samples I could obtain from the Internet Archive were very short.
+My model may differ as it appears that the source texts are primarily from the United States.  https://github.com/sgjimenezv/children_age_narrative_dataset/blob/master/PAPER_CICLING_2014_Moreno_Jimenez_Baquero_pre-print.pdf